Civil Tracker has created a guide to starting your drone survey operation. We’re leveraging our years experience and our tools to empower your team.

 - Setup the autopilot app and ensure connectivity.

 For change detection and repeatable high accurate drones surveys you will need to use Ground Control Points (GCPs).
 These can be either temporary or permanent depending on you use case.
 For permanent GCPs we recommend 2’ x 2’ patio blocks with black and white checkered pattern.
 Survey the center of each of the GCPs with professional grade GPS.

 Initial Drone Survey

-It’s exciting to complete your initial drone survey.
-The flight time and number of batteries required will be depend on the size of your site, how much wind there is etc. but a rough rule of thumb is 2 acres per minute.
-Below is a sample flight plan for a full quarter section of 150 acres.
+It’s exciting to complete your first drone survey.
+The flight time and number of batteries required will be depend on a bunch of variables.
+These include the size of your site, how much wind there is and the temperature.
+But a rough rule of thumb is 2 acres per minute.

 Reporting & Analysis

-Civil Tracker can help you make sense of your site by tracking changes, calculating volumes, and allowing you to obtain accurate measurements.
-Our goal is to make it simple and easy for your organization to better manage the site, improve safety and ensure regulatory compliance.
+Civil Tracker can help you better manage your site.
+By tracking changes, calculating volumes, and allowing you to get accurate measurements.
+Our goal is to make it simple and easy to improve safety and ensure regulatory compliance.

 We believe you should be able to take your own measurements, Don’t you?